MineBartekSA/clean-show/SPEC.md

 Returns:
 - `200 OK` - JSON-encoded list of order information
+- `400 Bad Request` - Request contains malformed id
 - `401 Unauthorized` - No `Authorization` header or it has invalid data
 - `404 Not Found` - Account with given ID does not exists

-### 1.3.6.
+### 1.3.7.
 POST /api/account/:id/password

 Change password for the given account

 > **Warning**
 > Requires Authorization.
-> Only Staff can change other account password without the knowlage of the original password
+> Only Staff can change other accounts password

 > **Note**
 > This endpoint, on success, will create an audit entry

-Accepts: JSON-encoded old and new password hashes
+Accepts: JSON-encoded new password

 Returns:
 - `200 OK` - Password change confirmation with a new access token
 - `400 Bad Request` - Malformed body or it contains invalid data
-- `401 Unauthorized` - No `Authorization` header or it has invalid data
-- `404 Not Found` - Account with given ID does not exists

-### 1.3.7.
-GET /api/account/:id/logout

-Logout request.
-Invalidate the current session token

-> **Warning**
-> Requires Authorization.

-> **Note**
-> This endpoint, on success, will create an audit entry

-Returns:
-- `203 No Content` - Successfully logged out
 - `401 Unauthorized` - No `Authorization` header or it has invalid data
 - `404 Not Found` - Account with given ID does not exists